-BRIDGE-RI provides PD online which allows educators to complete when it is convenient.
-It also allows user to go back into the modules, thus providing "just in time" support.
-Approximately 270 educators have completed at least one BRIDGE-RI math course.
-When asked, "To what extent did the content in this course advance your understanding of this subject," 51% of participants selected "Quite a lot," whereas 43% chose "Somewhat."
-It appears that the BRIDGE-RI math courses are achieving the short-term outcome of increasing educator knowledge of DBI for math.
-When asked, "How much of what you learned will you apply to your practice," 42% of participants stated they learned several new things and will be applying at least one of pieces of information learned from the course immediately, whereas 50% stated they learned some new things and hope to implement at least one of pieces of information learned from the course in the future.
-The results show that the BRIDGE-RI math courses are demonstrating continued progress toward the intermediate outcome for increasing educators' application of skills related to evidence-based math instruction at varying levels of intensity.
+BRIDGE-RI provides PD online, which allows educators to complete it when it is convenient and to go back into the modules, thus providing "just in time" support.
+During this reporting period, 91 educators have completed at least one BRIDGE-RI math course.
+When asked, "To what extent did the content in this course advance your understanding of this subject," 43% of participants selected "Quite a lot," whereas 52% chose "Somewhat."
+It appears that the BRIDGE-RI math courses are achieving the short-term outcome of increasing educator knowledge of evidence-based math instruction at varying levels of intensity from Tier 1 to DBI.
+When asked, "How much of what you learned will you apply to your practice," 36% of participants stated they learned several new things and will be applying at least one of the pieces of information learned from the course immediately, whereas 54% stated they learned some new things and hope to implement at least one of pieces of information learned from the course in the future.
+The results show that the BRIDGE-RI math courses are demonstrating continued progress toward the intermediate outcome for increasing educator application of skills related to evidence-based math instruction.